-Figure 5: The S&P 500 is an adjusted index of market capitalization
+Figure 5: The S&P 500 is an adjusted index of market capitalization.

 The blue curve shows the S&P 500.
 The red curve plots the total market capitalization of the 500 largest publicly-traded US firms, ranked by market cap.
 To a first approximation, the two curves are identical, meaning the S&P 500 is an adjusted index of capitalization.
-Sources and methods
+(For more details, see the Appendix.)